 Instead of spending money on buying decorations, you could make your own instead.
 You could also make it a family and friend’s activity.

 For the last few years, my partner and I have been making donations over the festive period.
 We find out what’s needed for both our local food banks, and then buy a load of stuff from that list to donate to them.
 We also add baby supplies and feminine hygiene products as well.

 If you want to be happier over the festive holiday and on Christmas Day, then lower your expectations.
 Perfection is impossible, so seeking perfection will only increase your stress and make the festive period a miserable one.

 Take a break from social media if you think it will make you feel down over the festive period.
 You don’t need the external pressure to have the kind of experiences people are pretending to have on their social media accounts.

-If you’re recovering from addiction then there are a number of steps you can take to make the festive period easier to handle.
+If you’re recovering from addiction, then there are several steps you can take to make the festive period easier to handle.
 You could try being honest with the people you’ll be spending the festive period with, that way they won’t try to pressure you into drinking.

-If you’re not comfortable with telling the people you’ll be spending the festive period with about your addiction issues, then just tell one person to help and support you.
+If you’re not comfortable telling people you’ll be spending the festive period with about your addiction issues, then just tell one person to help and support you.

 If you’re not even comfortable with telling one person, then work out a plan to manage the situation.
 You should do this even if you do tell one or more people about your addiction issues.

 - Create a list of what you can do if you feel a craving coming.

 - Practice saying no when offered a drink (think of a few excuses for why you’re saying no if that’ll help).